kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## One of the advantages of being disorderly is that one is constantly making exciting discoveries. - A. A. Milne
+    ## The trouble with most people is that they think with their hopes or fears or wishes rather than with their minds. - Will Durant